-- develop our information sessions based on YOUR feedback. - continue to add to our website based on the questions you ask - promote the latest information and sessions through our monthly newsletter and through our social media channels - ask partners (Education, social care and health) and schools to tell parent carers about the support we offer - ask at each Pinpoint session what topics you would like to have and plan our timetable to this. review our feedback each month to inform how we deliver further support, information and

-- signposting. - will do our very best to continue to design our programme around what you ask for by parents for parents! - Have raised parent carer voice in the rewrite of the Joint Statement of Needs Assessment to ask that the needs of children and young people with SEND and parent carers are recognised centrally within this strategy. - Have asked the educational psychologists if they have any material that could be made available to parent carers about trauma informed models of practice. - Undertook training with the University of Warwick to be able to deliver Coping with Unexpected Everyday Situations training to parent carers and this has been offered to parent carers in seondary schools.
+- develop our information sessions based on YOUR feedback. - continue to add to our website based on the questions you ask - promote the latest information and sessions through our monthly newsletter and through our social media channels - ask partners (Education, social care and health) and schools to tell parent carers about the support we offer - ask at each Pinpoint session what topics you would like to have and plan our timetable to this. review our feedback each month to inform how we deliver further support, information and signposting. - will do our very best to continue to design our programme around what you ask for by parents for parents! - Have raised parent carer voice in the rewrite of the Joint Statement of Needs Assessment to ask that the needs of children and young people with SEND and parent carers are recognised centrally within this strategy. - Have asked the educational psychologists if they have any material that could be made available to parent carers about trauma informed models of practice. - Undertook training with the University of Warwick to be able to deliver Coping with Unexpected Everyday Situations training to parent carers and this has been offered to parent carers in seondary schools. - Based the topics for our regular weekly information sessions on the things that parent carers tell us are most difficult to get you the information that you need in a timely way.